 It was set up by me and David Patterson.
 Were both ex-IBM and we both have a passion for smart cities.
 We were frustrated by corporate worlds manic focus on the bottom line and trying to position a ready-set product that didnt fit the market need at the time.
 The market was looking for companies that would take a bit more risk and provide improving outcomes..

 Weve been going a year.
 IBM data and analytics team is a business partner.
 Bluemix [an open standard, cloud-based platform for building, managing, and running apps] allows us to rapidly develop and employ new applications.

 Could you talk about the amount of data thats becoming available and whats driving this

 The level of information we have is still not good enough, it’s not granular, it’s still too hard to find.
 Its getting better.
 The Hampshire Hub [which provides data about the local area] has done a great job.
 We are working with data owners directly.

 The other point around exploiting data is that we still tend to be in the hobbyist world.
 Were not creating useful things; we havent had the open data thats changing government policy.
 It is starting to change lives, for example, tube data improves peoples lives.
 But you dont have that single TFL [Transport for London] app that says walk because it’s closer and well give you a credit.
 Were not quite there at achieving that common good, to generate that business value to do so.
 We have a way to go, but there are small steps being taken.

 How useful is it for SMEs to partner with a local university or organisations like Hartree

-It’s massive.
+Its massive.
 SMEs have two really key advantages: they can have more risk and, depending on your capabilities, you should be able to deliver; and the flexibility of being able to change your direction, albeit within a cost envelope.
 Because you’re in an early market, you need that flexibility.

 But you need to recognise when you dont have all the expertise in-house.
 As an SME it’s really exciting and we have our place, but you dont have to recognise when you need to let the big boys in.

 Could you talk about the opportunities for local authorities to provide data and your work with Hampshire Hub

 If you can release information then incentivise people to take advantage of it you can promote change.
 Big data only becomes useful if you take advantage of it.
 We came up with Whether You Do Or Weather You Don’t using Hampshire Hub Partnership as an open data source.

 What does You Do Or Weather You Don’t do

 If you know because of historical incidents that this happens when that happens you can organise your staff accordingly.
 Flooding was the chosen data story and were going through a really interesting process of looking at what data is useful.
 They [the local authority] identify the flooding event at a river level, and thats different to how emergency services handle it and how we look at the weather.

 The idea is to think about how you can best allocate resources for flooding.
 Hampshire fire and rescue spent a huge amount on overtime in two weeks that wasnt planned or budgeted when there are the resources available in the country to handle that demand if we can better understand whats going to happen.

 Whats the companys relationship with the Hartree Centre and its data mining capacity

 The Hartree Centre is providing the computer facilities.
-It’s an IBM server farm, in effect.
+Its an IBM server farm, in effect.
 Were only using one node because Hampshire doesnt produce enough data to drive it further.

 How have you been able to find personnel with this kind of expertise

 We have two strands.
 Were hiring young, keen apprentices.
 Theyre useful in terms of their passion and we need to teach a skill set, so grabbing them young is good.
 And it’s good to invest in a younger generation.

 We try to partner and work with local SMEs if possible, if not on a local level then a national or global level.
 We have a really good relationship with IBM being able to call in and see if they can give us this advice and this technology.

 Whats the future for big data and SMEs

 Big data is here to stay.
 We need to get used to understanding what value we want out of it.
 Whats it going to do for me Lets not get bedazzled by having oodles of this, if it’s oodles of grey goo it doesnt mean anything.

-As we become more specialist we better understand whats going on and you will be looking at going to trusted advisors to see what the insights mean to you.
-You’re going to have that happen more and more on a contractual basis and thats an opportunity for SMEs.
+As we become more specialist we better understand whats going on and you will be looking at going to trusted advisors to see what the insights mean to you. you’re going to have that happen more and more on a contractual basis and thats an opportunity for SMEs.
 Having the information is one thing, knowing what do with it is another.